gui1080/gui1080/README.md

 - 👨🏻‍💻 I'm currently an Intern at [Anatel], working with automation anda Data Science using Python!
 - 🌱 I’m currently interested in Artificial Intelligence, Websemantics/Ontologies, and Data Science!
 - 📫 Public email: g_braga_545@protonmail.com
-- 🤔 Personal interests: PC building (thanks r/pcmasterrace), music, the stock market, amateur photography, jogging/hiking, RPGs/D&D, Magic: The Gathering (I'm a Commander and Pauper amateur player), Vampire: The Eternal Struggle, Keyforge and some boardgames (Munchkin, Coup, Quartz).
+- 🤔 Personal interests: PC building (thanks r/pcmasterrace), music, the stock market, amateur photography, jogging/hiking, RPGs/D&D, Magic: The Gathering (I'm into Commander and Pauper), Vampire: The Eternal Struggle, Keyforge and some boardgames (Munchkin, Coup, Quartz, Binding of Isaac: Four Souls and others).
 - 🤫 Currently trying to play on my free time: Dark Souls Remastered and Age of Empires II.
 - :trollface: This profile looks better with dark mode, highly recommended.
 - :bolivia: :us: :brazil: